MicrosoftDocs/Viva/Viva/learning/use-tabs.md

 ### Manage Providers Configuration

+You can configure providers using **Manage providers** in Viva Learning Admin.
+The **Add providers** list displays the available providers for configuration.
+Once a provider is configured it will appear in the **Configured providers** list.

+Adding a provider requires either a Global Admin or Knowledge Admin role.
+Review this [article](https://learn.microsoft.com/exchange/permissions/role-group-members) to Learn how to assign roles.

-You can edit or deleted directly from Manage provider.
+You can edit or delete an existing configured provider directly from **Manage providers**.

 > [!NOTE]
-> If you delete all content sources, the Viva Learning Teams app will be empty.
+> If you delete all learning providers, the Viva Learning Teams app will be empty.

 ![Image of the Manage Providers options inside Viva Learning](../media/learning/admin-tab-manage-providers.png)

+Open Viva Learning App in Teams or go to the Viva Learning Web App https://vivalearning.microsoft.com/

+Go to the Admin tab in Viva Learning and click on Manage Providers on the left menu.
+Select Add Provider

+Select the provider you want to configure and click Next.

+Add provider configurations as applicable and select save.
+This will add the provider in Configured providers list.

-Track the current sync status, last successful sync time, ingestion logs, and trigger full sync for each component in the expanded view:
+You can track the current sync status, last successful sync time, next scheduled sync time, ingestion logs, and trigger full sync for each component in the expanded view:

-- **Sync status and timestamp**: Check the current sync status (success/failed/in progress) of content, learner record sync, and catalog permissions sync for a specific source.
+Sync status and timestamp: Check the current sync status (success/failed/in progress) of catalog, learner records, and catalog permissions.
-First time configurations display the default sync stamp of 1/1/1

-- **Manual sync trigger**: Trigger the full sync manually for a delta or full sync.
-Once a full sync is triggered, the current sync status will be updated accordingly.
+Manual sync trigger: Trigger the sync manually for a delta/full sync.
+Once a full sync is triggered, the sync status will be updated accordingly.

-- **Export log**: Admins can refer to the **export log file** for a summary of details successful or failed sync cycles.
+Export log: Admins can refer to the export log file for a details about successful and failed sync cycles.

 > [!NOTE]
 > The sync status, sync time stamp and export logs are only currently available for catalog sync for all providers.
-Sync status and sync timestamp for learner records are only available for SAP SuccessFactor.
+>Sync status and sync timestamp for learner records are only available for SAP SuccessFactor.
 Manual sync trigger is only available for catalog in SharePoint and SAP SuccessFactor.

 ## How content shows up in the My Learning page